ahmed-lotfi/alx-low_level_programming/0x03-debugging/README.md

 You do not have to compile with -Wall -Werror -Wextra -pedantic for this task.
 2. 0 > 972?
 This program prints the largest of three integers
+3. Leap year
+This program converts a date to the day of year and determines how many days are left in the year, taking leap year into consideration.